Scotty Moore: Mid-1960s-1980s

 In 1964, Moore released a solo album on Epic Records called The Guitar That Changed the World, played using his Gibson Super 400.
 Phillips was initially unaware of the project, and once he got wind of it, Moore was fired.
+That year, he also moved to Nashville where he launched the studio Music City Recorders and his own record label, Belle Meade Records.

-He reunited with Fontana and Presley for the NBC television special known as the '68 Comeback Special, again with his Gibson Super 400, which was also played by Presley.
+In 1968, Moore, Fontana, and Presley performed for Presley's NBC television special known as the '68 Comeback Special, again with his Gibson Super 400, which was also played by Presley.
 This special was the last time these musicians would play with Presley, and for Moore, it was the last time he ever saw him.